 Paul assumed people upon hearing and believing, that surely they would go digging in the scriptures to learn everything Jesus said and apply it to their lives.
 By faith alone means we still have to learn Jesus' commands and keep them!
-Spiritual maturity is not "works of the flesh", seeking God in the Bible is not "works of the flesh", and praying the Lord's Prayer daily as He commanded is not "works of the flesh"!
+Spiritual maturity is not "works of the law", seeking God in the whole Bible is not "works of the law", and praying the Lord's Prayer daily as He commanded is not "works of the law"!

 Are you a "Do Nothing" "Lip-Service" Believer?

-If you're a lip-service believer, God has a verse for you:
+God has a custom verse just for you: